Ibrahim-Ola/uavsar-lidar-project/README.md

 ## Overview

 This work serves as a proof-of-concept that InSAR products can be used to estimate total snow depth through Machine Learning.
-This repository contains the code used to generate all results in our paper at the Frontiers of Remote Sensing Journal (link to publication will follow shortly).
+This repository contains the code used to generate all results in our paper submitted to the Frontiers of Remote Sensing Journal (link to publication will follow shortly).

 ## Dataset